Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

                 n++;
             }

 The second task is to construct a valid JSON Message object and send it to the **me/SendMail** endpoint through an HTTP POST request.
-Since the ``bodyContent`` string is an HTML document, the request sets the **ContentType** value to HTML:
+Since the ``bodyContent`` string is an HTML document, the request sets the **ContentType** value to HTML.
+Also note the call to ``AuthenticationHelper.GetTokenHelperAsync()`` to ensure that we have a fresh access token to pass in the request.

                 HttpClient client = new HttpClient();
                 var token = await AuthenticationHelper.GetTokenHelperAsync();